SecurityCRob/presentations/README.md

 - [Measuring and Reporting Risk](https://github.com/SecurityCRob/presentations/blob/main/Measuring%20and%20Reporting%20Risk2.pdf) - A presentation where CyberFace helps us understand different ways to measure, manage, and communicate risk to stakeholders at the 2021 CLE-ISS
 - [Mock Incident - Oh Pastebin, what have you done to me?](https://github.com/SecurityCRob/presentations/blob/main/isc2-oct-fall%20it%20summit-mock%20incident.pdf) - Mock incident run at a past CLE-ISS conference
 - [Mock Incident - all your networks are belong to us](https://github.com/SecurityCRob/presentations/blob/main/isc2-oct14-fall%20it%20summit-mock%20incident-final.pdf) - Another mock incident we ran at CLE-ISS 2014
+- [Security, Compliance, and Quantum Entanglement](https://github.com/SecurityCRob/presentations/blob/main/Security%2C%20Compliance%20and%20Quantum%20Entanglement.pdf) - a 2023 CLE-ISS keynote I did with Kevin Baker about how Secuity and Compliance programs are "entangled" together
 - [Security Jeopardy - Application Security](https://github.com/SecurityCRob/presentations/blob/main/Application_security_jeopardy2.pdf) A game we ran at a conference around application security concepts at a CLE-ISS
 - [Security Jeopardy - CIS Controls](https://github.com/SecurityCRob/presentations/blob/main/CIS_CCC_jeopardy1.pdf) - A game we ran at a conference around the CIS Controls
 - [CLE-ISS-2018 - Choose Your Own Disaster: The Curious Case of the Cloudy Conundrum](https://github.com/SecurityCRob/presentations/blob/main/CLE-ISS2018%20Choose_Your_Disaster.pdf) - A Mock Disaster Dave Russo and I ran about Cloud-based companies having a bad day at the CLE-ISS 2018